 Notes: 1.
 Seasonally adjusted by X-12-ARIMA.
-2015/Q1 figures are January figures converted into quarterly amount.
+2015/Q1 figures are January-February averages converted into quarterly

 - 2. Real exports/imports are the value of exports and imports in the "Trade Statistics" deflated by the "Export and Import Price Index."
-"Real trade balance" is defined as real exports minus real imports. - 3.
+"Real trade balance" is defined as real exports minus real imports.
+The seasonally adjusted figures have been retroactively revised due to the regular annual revision of the previous year's data in the "Trade Statistics."
+Figures by region or goods, however, have not been revised this time.
+This also applies to Charts 7 and 9. - 3.
 Figures are based on the "Balance of Payments."